kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 This is a step-by-step guide to running an OrthoCam stereo camera calibration.
 OrthoCam is intended to provide a more usable/stable calibration for cameras/rigs which operate in the weak perspective (delta-z << z) regime.

+#### Requirements

+Matlab 2016b (as of 6/18 doesn't work with R2018a)

+Matlab Computer Vision Toolbox

+Matlab Image Processing Toolbox (required by Computer Vision Toolbox)

 #### Setup

 * Add the APT repo to your MATLAB path, or navigate to the <APT> repo root directory.
 Then run `APT.setpath` to fully configure your MATLAB path.